 If you're a parent who's feeling out of their element right now as you step into the role of your child's teacher, don't worry: you're not alone.
 Social distancing and COVID-19 have shaken up all of our routines.
 Many parents are navigating the world of homeschooling, often while having to tend to their own 40-hour work weeks in their new work from home environment.
 We know it's all a lot to take on, so we're here to help you find your way along this new electronic learning path.

-Our experts put together these 5 simple tips to help you navigate e-learning and make homeschool as easy as possible, for both you and your kids.
+Here they put together these 5 simple tips to help you navigate e-learning and make homeschooling as easy as possible, for both you and your kids.